P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-As for (5) we observe that $I$ is a ideal of $R = R_{(\cdot, \, \cdot_{\rm op})}$ as defined in \Cref{de:solsimple} if and only if $I$ is a right ideal in the right P{\l}onka magma $(X, \cdot)$.
-Thus, $R$ is a simple solution if and only if the right P{\l}onka magma $(X, \cdot)$ is right simple.
-Now we just apply \Cref{th:simplestr} and this finished the proof. \end{proof}
+As for (2) we observe that $I$ is an ideal of $R = R_{(\cdot, \, \cdot_{\rm op})}$ as defined in Definition \ref{def:solsimple} if and only if $I$ is a right ideal in the right P{\l}onka magma $(X, \cdot)$.
+Thus, $R$ is an ideal-simple solution if and only if the right P{\l}onka magma $(X, \cdot)$ is right ideal-simple.
+Now we just apply Theorem \ref{th:simplestr} and this finishes the proof. \end{proof}